A Modern Authentication Model for The Financial Industry

-Today’s online financial domain made up of banks and other intermediaries circulates billions of dollars around the world daily.
+Today’s online financial domain made up of banks and other intermediaries circulate billions of dollars around the world daily.

 Understandably, such a domain makes for a highly lucrative target for cybercriminals.
 Unfortunately, companies have been losing this fight.
 Hackers are becoming more sophisticated, deploying blended threats against banking and payment networks.
 This comes as bad news for enterprises trying to stop online fraud and illegitimate access to their monetary accounts.

 What the industry needs is a reassessment of the standards of online authentication strategy.
 By reforming and updating the methods employed to protect digital identities the cybersphere can remain a safe domain for the financial sector.